Geometric class field theory with bounded ramification: Introduction

 \section{Introduction}

-Let $X$ be a smooth projective geometrically irreducible variety over a finite field $\fld = \bF_q$, assume that the N\'eron-Severi group of $X$ is torsion-free.
-The aim of this paper is to describe abelian coverings of $X$ whose ramification is bounded by an effective divisor $\mdl$.
-The main result is a Reciprocity Law and Existence Theorem ($\see$Theorem \ref{reciprocityLaw} and Corollary \ref{CH=Alb=Gal}) in terms of the relative Chow group $\CHmo{X}{\mdl}$ with modulus from \cite[Def.~3.28]{Ru2}.
-Main ingredient is ``Roitman's Theorem with modulus over a finite field'' ($\see$Theorem \ref{AbJac_finField}), which in particular yields the finiteness of $\CHmo{X}{\mdl}$ ($\see$Corollary \ref{CHm(X,D) finite}).
+Let $X$ be a projective variety over a field $\fld$, $\mdl$ an effective Cartier divisor on $X$ (with multiplicities), assume $X \setminus \mdl$ to be smooth.

-This is a purely geometric approach to ramified higher dimensional class field theory, basing on Lang's class field theory of function fields of varieties over a finite field.
-A Milnor K-theoretic description of global class field theory of arithmetic schemes is given by the work of Kato-Saito \cite{KS3}.
-A more geometric approach to unramified and tamely ramified higher dimensional class field theory due to Wiesend can be found in \cite{KeS} and \cite{Ke}.
-A definition of abelian fundamental groups with modulus that is closely related to $\CHm{X}{\mdl}$ together with a finiteness result appears in \cite{Hi2}.
-The finiteness of $\CHmo{X}{\mdl}$ is deduced in \cite{EK} as a consequence of a more general finiteness theorem due to Deligne.
+\textbf{Geometric Class Field Theory:} Assume that the base field $\fld$ is finite.
+The motivating goal of this paper was to describe abelian coverings of $X$ whose ramification is bounded by $\mdl$ ($\see$Definition \ref{bounded ramification}) in terms of a relative Chow group with modulus $\CHm{X}{\mdl}$ (defined in a geometric way, $\see$Definition \ref{DefCHoMod}).
+One of the main results is an isomorphism of finite groups